-11. The Scottish Parliament's Conveners Group set scrutiny of net zero as a strategic priority for the current session of the Parliament, reflecting the transformational impact of climate change across all committee remits.
+11. The Scottish Parliament's Conveners Group set scrutiny of net zero as a strategic priority for the current session of the Parliament, reflecting the transformational impact of both climate change across all committee remits.
 12. Several Scottish Parliament committees are also undertaking scrutiny on parts of the draft CCP.
-A list of the committees who have or are currently undertaking scrutiny on the draft Plan is available on [the NZET Committee's webpage](#).
+A list of the committees who have either already scheduled or are planning scrutiny on the draft Plan is available on [the NZET Committee's webpage](#).